-- articulated courses, where two or more courses are linked together to form an overall qualification; and - two associated courses where one merges with or leads into the other course, e.g. a bridging course leading into a degree course, or a supplementary programme studied concurrently with a degree course; and - composite courses, also known as nested courses, where units from two or more different accredited courses that have the same course title recognised under the Australian Qualification Framework (AQF) are part of a coherent study sequence and lead to, or form part of, an overall qualification.
+- articulated courses, where two or more courses are linked together to form an overall qualification; or - two associated courses where one merges with or leads into the other course, e.g. a bridging course leading into a degree course, or a supplementary programme studied concurrently with a degree course; or - composite courses, also known as nested courses, where units from two or more different accredited courses that have the same course title recognised under the Australian Qualification Framework (AQF) (aqf.edu.au) are part of coherent study sequence and lead to, or form part of, an overall qualification.

-11.8 Secondary and Tertiary level courses
+11.8 Secondary and tertiary level courses

-Most approved courses and their level are defined in the 'Student Assistance (Education Institutions and Courses) Determination.
+Most approved courses and their level are defined in the Student Assistance (Education Institutions and Courses) Determination (see Appendix B).